-Specific Implementation Steps have been identified which would further promote business development opportunities in the Southern Frederick Area Plan and Frederick County in general.
+Specific implementation steps have been identified which would further promote business development opportunities in the Southern Frederick Area Plan.
 This is consistent with those identified in the Senseny/Eastern Frederick County Urban Area Plan.
 These include:

-- The creation of a Future Land Use Revenue Incentive Program that provides property owners with the ability to sell residential density rights to keep their property available for future employment, commercial, or industrial land use as recommended by the Comprehensive Policy Plan.
-This program would incentivize the property owner by providing a revenue income source in the near term and future revenue income when the property is zoned for employment, commercial or industrial land use. - Incentivize the property owner with automatic placement of the property into the Sewer and Water Service Area (SWSA) if a rezoning application is processed for future employment, commercial, or industrial land use. - Incentivize the property owner with County endorsement of Economic Development Access (EDA) funds and/or Revenue Sharing Funds to assist in the financing of major road infrastructure needed to serve the development project.
-Additionally, provide for County-managed support of the major road infrastructure projects to streamline the approval process for project design and construction management. - Incentivize the property owner through the implementation of expedited rezoning processes for future employment, commercial, or industrial land use as recommended by the Comprehensive Policy Plan. - The creation of new Zoning Ordinance requirements that facilitate more intensive FAR and height allowances for future employment, commercial or industrial land use, especially in the urban centers. - The County should support and partner with various athletic organizations to sponsor regional or state tournaments and events using existing facilities to promote tourism in support of existing hotels, restaurants, and attractions.
+- The creation of a future land use revenue incentive program that could provide property owners with the ability to sell residential density rights to keep their property available for future employment, commercial, or industrial land use as recommended by the Comprehensive Plan. - Incentivize the property owner with automatic placement of the property into the Sewer and Water Service Area (SWSA) if a rezoning application is processed for future employment, commercial, or industrial land use if capacity and existing infrastructure exists. - Assist property owners with applying for State funding to assist in the financing of major road infrastructure needed to serve the development project.
+Additionally, provide for County-managed support of the major road infrastructure projects to streamline the approval process for project design and construction management. - Incentivize the property owner through the implementation of expedited rezoning processes for future employment, commercial, or industrial land use as recommended by the Comprehensive Plan. - The creation of new Zoning Ordinance requirements that facilitate more intensive Floor to Area Ratios (FAR), and height allowances for future employment, commercial or industrial land use, especially in the urban centers. - The County should support and partner with various athletic organizations to sponsor regional or state tournaments and events using existing facilities to promote tourism in support of existing hotels, restaurants, and attractions.